nothub/gobonsai/README.md

   -i, --infinite         infinite mode: keep growing trees -w, --wait=TIME        in infinite mode, wait TIME between each tree
                            generation [default: 4.00]
-  -S, --screensaver      screensaver mode; equivalent to -li and
+  -S, --screensaver      screensaver mode; equivalent to -liWC and
                            quit on any keypress
   -m, --message=STR      attach message next to the tree -b, --base=INT         ascii-art plant base to use, 0 is none